wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 To style Rango we have identified that the [dashboard style](http://v4-alpha.getbootstrap.com/examples/dashboard/) more or less meets our needs in terms of the layout of Rango, i.e. it has a menu bar at the top, a side bar (which we will use to show categories) and a main content pane.

-Download and save the HTML source for the Dashboard layout to a file called, `base_bootstrap.html` and save it to your `templates/rango` folder.
+Download and save the HTML source for the Dashboard layout to a file called, `base_bootstrap.html` and save it to your `templates/rango` directory.

 Before we can use the template, we need to modify the HTML so that we can use it in our application.
 The changes that we performed are listed below along with the updated HTML (so that you don't have to go to the trouble).